mdparvex/FastAPI_Alzheimer_classification/README.md

 # FastAPI_Alzheimer_classification
-This is end-to-end deep learning ptoject to classify stages of Alzheimer disease.
+This is an end-to-end deep learning project to classify stages of Alzheimer's disease.

-## ptoject worflow and description
+## project workflow and description

 - collected dataset from [kaggle](https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset-v2)
 - preprocessed and clean data
-- Augmented the train and validation data
+- Augmented the training and validation data
-- Train on different CNN architecture picked the best model with 98% accuracy
+- Train on different CNN architectures, pick the best model with 98% accuracy
-- Created a api to interact with model
+- Created an api to interact with the model

 ## setup instruction